SEI-Unconscious/ProtoTriplet/README.md

 # ProtoTriplet: Cross-Receiver Few-Shot Specific Emitter Identification

+***This repository is currently under double-blind peer review.
+For the integrity of the process, please do not disclose author identity.***

 This repository contains the official implementation of the **ProtoTriplet** method for Specific Emitter Identification (SEI) in cross-receiver and few-shot scenarios.

 ## 📌 Overview